+B04526_03_21.png

 This is a good time to talk about attribute names.
 Often people new to identity management will get caught up on connector space attribute names not matching with the same attribute names in the metaverse.
 For example, the attribute HRType does not exist in the Metaverse.
 Should you change your HR system or create a new Metaverse attribute?
 Ultimately, it is your decision, but there is no reason to re-architect your source and target systems simply because attribute names do not match.
 In this case, something like employeeType effectively has the same function therefore it can be used.
 Non-matching attributes are expected in the identity world because of the disparate systems.
-Our advice: get over it.
+Our advice?
+Get over it.

 Let’s setup an import attribute flow for our display name.
 TFC would like identities to have a display name comprised of the first name, the first letter of the middle, then the last name.
 Notice our source system does not have a display name attribute, but we can build it with some simple code.
 Not a developer?
 Don’t panic!
 As you will see, it is not so bad.
 First, click on Advanced in the Mapping Type and click on firstName on the connector space (left hand side) section.
 Hold the control key down and click on middleName and lastName to select the other attributes needed to build the display name.
 On the metaverse attribute section (right hand side), click on displayName.